seyfig/TrafficSignClassifier/README.md

 ---
 In this project, I trained a convolutional neural network to classify traffic signs using the German Traffic Sign Dataset.
 After training the model, I tried out the model on the images that I capture in Turkey.

-I completed the project using Ipython notebook, and TensorFlow.
+I completed the project using Ipython notebook, which is saved as [HTML](https://seyfig.github.io/TrafficSignClassifier/), and TensorFlow.

 The Project
 ---